bootdotdev/curriculum/README.md

   <img width="128" src="logo.png">
 </p>

-# Boot.dev's computer science curriculum for backend engineers
+# Boot.dev's Computer Science Curriculum for Backend Developers

 ⭐ Hit the project with a star if you find it useful! ⭐